 - (1) The address for each of the persons named above, other than MissionPoint Capital Partners LLC, is 1906 Towne Centre Blvd, Suite 370, Annapolis, Maryland 21401. - (2) Beneficial ownership is determined in accordance with Rule 13d-3 of the Exchange Act.
 A person is deemed to be the beneficial owner of any shares of common stock or OP units if that person has or shares voting power or investment power with respect to those shares or OP units, or has the right to acquire beneficial ownership at any time within 60 days of the date of the table.
-As used herein, "voting power" is the power to vote or direct the voting of shares or OP units and "investment power" is the power to dispose or direct the disposition of shares or OP units. - (3) Assumes a total of shares of our common stock and OP units, including vested LTIP units, are outstanding immediately after the closing of the offering and the formation transactions comprised of shares of common stock, OP units which become exchangeable on a one-for-one basis for shares of our common stock beginning 12 months after the closing of this offering and OP units received by MissionPoint or its affiliates as part of the formation transactions which become exchangeable on a one-for-one basis for shares of our common stock beginning six months after the closing of this offering.
-In addition, share amounts for individuals, directors, director nominees and officers as a group assume that all OP units, including vested LTIP units, held by the person are exchanged for shares of our common stock.
-The total number of shares of common stock outstanding used in calculating this percentage assumes that none of the LTIPs or OP units held by other persons are exchanged for shares of our common stock.
+As used herein, "voting power" is the power to vote or direct the voting of shares or OP units and "investment power" is the power to dispose or direct the disposition of shares or OP units. - (3) The number of shares of common stock and OP units immediately after the offering includes shares of our restricted common stock which we intend to grant to our independent directors, officers and employees upon consummation of this offering under our equity incentive plan, which will vest in equal annual installments over four years beginning on the first anniversary following the completion of this offering and the formation transactions, as described under "Our Management-Equity Incentive Plan."

-(11) Consists of shares and OP units held by MissionPoint HA Parallel Fund, LLC, shares held by MissionPoint HA Parallel Fund II, LLC and OP units held by MissionPoint HA Parallel Fund III, LLC, or collectively referred to as the MissionPoint Entities.
+- (4) Assumes a total of 15,734,515 shares of our common stock and 455,961 OP units, including vested LTIP units, are outstanding immediately after the closing of the offering and the formation transactions comprised of 15,127,372 shares of common stock, 129,524 OP units which become exchangeable on a one-for-one basis for shares of our common stock beginning 12 months after the closing of this offering, 326,437 OP units received by MissionPoint or its affiliates as part of the formation transactions which become exchangeable on a one-for-one basis for shares of our common stock beginning six months after the closing of this offering and 607,143 shares of restricted common stock.
+In addition, share amounts for individuals, directors, director nominees and officers as a group assume that all OP units, including vested LTIP units, held by the person are exchanged for shares of our common stock outstanding used in calculating this percentage assumes that none of the LTIPs or OP units held by other persons are exchanged for shares of our common stock. - (5) includes 110,420 shares of common stock and 129,524 OP units. - (6) Consists of 381,893 shares held by MissionPoint HA Parallel Fund, LLC, 537,798 shares held by MissionPoint HA Parallel Fund II, LLC and 326,437 OP units held by MissionPoint HA Parallel Fund III, LLC, or collectively referred to as the MissionPoint Entities.
 MissionPoint is the sole manager of the MissionPoint Entities.
-Mr. Jesse Fink and Mr. Mark Cirilli are the executive committee members of MissionPoint and share voting and dispositive power over the shares held by the MissionPoint Entities and disclaim beneficial ownership of such shares except to the extent of their respective pecuniary interest therein.
+Mr. Jesse Fink and Mr. Mark Cirili are the executive committee members of MissionPoint and share voting and dispositive power over the shares held by the MissionPoint Entities and disclaim beneficial ownership of such shares except to the extent of their respective pecuniary interest therein.
 The address for the above entities is 20 Marshall Street, Suite 300, Norwalk, Connecticut 06854.